 What made you move to India?

-While in university in 2010, I spent a month in northern India, visiting historical sites and trying new things.
+While at university in 2010, I spent a month in northern India, visiting historical sites and trying new things.
 I found the country to be really interesting.
-India is a country that is charming to travelers and it’s near to China.
-Also, it was not a problem for me to get an Indian visa, as a Chinese citizen.
+India is a country that is charming to travelers and it’s near China.
+Also, it was not a problem for me, as a Chinese citizen, to get an Indian visa.
 I saw all these different people and lifestyles in India, which were completely different than those in China.

 Who do you teach in India?